What is the difference between PDM and PLM

 Choose PLM if:

-• You aim to manage the entire product lifecycle, from concept to retirement.
+• You aim to manage the entire product life-cycle, from concept to retirement.

 • Cross-department collaboration and streamlined workflows are critical.